Introduction

 Inverter (PV-Inverter) |

-Converts the DC electricity generated by PV solar panels into AC electricity, which is used by household appliances and the electrical grid. |
+Converts the direct current generated by PV systems into alternating current for households and the grid. |

-Charge Management (EVSE) |
+Load Management (EVSE) |

 Heat Pump |